 Construction

 A formal groundbreaking ceremony took place on December 17, 1949, at which point more than half of the apartments had been sold.
 The American Bridge Company received the contract for the buildings' steelwork, while Greenwald's company Metropolitan Structures Inc. was the general contractor.
-To provide seating for the lobbies, Mies asked one of his acolytes to consult photographs of Barcelona chairs (which Mies had designed for the Barcelona Pavilion two decades prior) and draw up modern plans for the chairs.
-Work on the south tower was delayed after workers discovered a derelict water tunnel 83 feet (25 m) below the ground, which had served the Near North Side of Chicago until c.
-1890.
+To provide seating for the lobbies, Mies asked one of his acolytes to consult photographs of Barcelona chairs (which Mies had designed for the Barcelona Pavilion two decades prior) and draw up modern plans.
+Work on the south tower was delayed after workers discovered a derelict water tunnel 83 feet (25 m) below the ground, which had served the Near North Side of Chicago until around 1890.
 Five of the south tower's footings had to be relocated as a result.
 Although the north tower's superstructure had reached the 14th story by July 1950, the south tower's foundation was still being constructed.
 By then, 72% of the units had been sold for between $13,500 and $27,000 each.

-During construction, in 1951, a worker was killed after falling down an elevator shaft.
+During construction, in 1951, a worker died after falling down an elevator shaft.
 In part because of Chicago's postwar housing shortage, the developers had sold 95% of the apartments in the buildings by June 1951.
 All of the six-room apartments had been sold by August, while only 17 three-and-a-half-room apartments remained.
 Residents rapidly moved in while apartments were being completed.
 The structures ultimately cost $6 million.
 Averaging $10.38 per square foot ($111.7/m2), the buildings were less expensive than comparable apartment buildings of similar size, and they cost less than even the public housing complexes developed by the Chicago Housing Authority.

 1950s to 1980s

-The buildings were formally completed in August 1952, and Mutual Benefit Life renewed its $3.1 million mortgage on the buildings that year.
-Robert Picking, a local architect, was the first resident of the buildings.
+The buildings were formally completed in August 1952, and Mutual Benefit Life extended its $3.1 million mortgage on the buildings that year.
+Robert Picking, a local architect, was the first resident to formally move in.
+Early tenants represented a wide range of professions, from architects to businesspeople, doctors, and lawyers.
 Most of the original tenants were more than 50 years old, and there were few single-person households or young families.
-Although both pets and children were allowed to live in the buildings, the Chicago Tribune wrote that there were 14 pets, fewer than a dozen teenagers, and two infants when the buildings opened.
+Although both pets and children were allowed to live in the buildings, the Chicago Tribune wrote that there were only 14 pets, fewer than a dozen teenagers, and two infants when the buildings were completed.
 Apartment owners were allowed to rent out their units, but only for up to 24 months at a time.
+Many residents moved to 860–880 Lake Shore Drive because of the shorefront location and because of the views out the full-height windows.
+The towers, along with the later development at 900–910 Lake Shore Drive, also housed dozens of architects.
-Early tenants represented a wide range of professions, from architects to businesspeople, doctors, and lawyers.
-Mies owned an apartment on the 21st floor but did not live there.
-The Chicago Tribune said this was because he did not want to hear his tenants' complaints, while the architect Bruce Graham said Mies had told him that there was nowhere to put the furniture.

-Initially, the buildings had no central air conditioning, and they received large amounts of sunlight, particularly during the summer, causing them to heat up.
+Mies owned an apartment on the 21st floor but did not live there, though he did bring students there for occasional tours.
+The Chicago Tribune wrote that there was speculation that he did not want to hear his tenants' complaints, while the architect Bruce Graham said Mies had told him that there was nowhere to put the furniture.
+The buildings' initial lack of air conditioning and their exposure to large amounts of direct sunlight, particularly during the summer, caused them to heat up.
 There were also no garbage chutes, and Mies was aware of leaks in the buildings even before their completion, having futilely tried to patch them.
 Many tenants decided to install a second curtain behind the buildings' original drapes, and dozens of families installed air conditioning in their own apartments.
 The towers also swayed, particularly during high winds, but tenants eventually became used to the swaying.

 After more tenants with pets moved into the towers, the buildings' trustees banned pets in 1954.
-The trustees attempted to evict all tenants with pets in 1957, and they sued several tenants, with mixed results.

-A tenant of number 880 was killed in a fire in 1970.
+The trustees attempted to evict several pet owners in 1957, and they also filed lawsuits against tenants, with mixed results.
+A tenant of number 880 was killed in a single-apartment fire in 1970.
 The buildings remained well-known in the 1970s, even though they were no longer referred to as "the glass houses".
-During the late 20th century, many residents moved to 860–880 Lake Shore Drive because of the shorefront location and because of the views out the full-height windows.
-The towers, along with the adjacent development at 900–910 Lake Shore Drive, also housed dozens of architects.
-By the 1980s, the smaller apartments typically cost $50–80 thousand apiece, while the larger apartments cost $120 thousand apiece.
+By the 1980s, the smaller apartments typically cost $50,000–80,000 apiece, while the larger apartments cost around $120,000 apiece.
 During that decade, the lobbies' opaque glass panes were replaced with an aquamarine-tinted translucent glass.

 1990s to present